Philosophize

 Philosophize & Evaluate Your Learnings

-How to philosophize on the meaning of your learnings.
+How to recognize the origin of your ideas.

-Learn how to differentiate the true elements of your learnings from those that cloud your thinking and mask your true potential.
-Ideas related to self have a natural tendency to be biased, personal or otherwise.
-You need to remove it.
+Ideas related to self have a natural tendency of being tinted with bias.
+Learn how to differentiate the true and constructive elements of your learnings and ideas from those that cloud your thinking and mask your true potential.

 TAKE PART IN ONE OF OUR EXPERIENTIAL SEMINARS